PiterWeb/RemoteController/README.md

 ## Self Hosting ☁

-There is no way to self-host the infrastructure of RemoteController because it has no backend.
+There is no way to self-host the infrastructure of LibreRemotePlay because it has no backend.
 But instead you can self-host if you want the TURN & STUN servers and then add them to the config.

 - If you want to self-host a TURN/STUN server you can [try Coturn](https://github.com/coturn/coturn).
 (This is only an example, you can choose other STUN/TURN implementations)